gitandy/boil/README.md

 Command line
 ------------
-ezMake automatically uses *ezMakefile* if no other file is specified and runs target all (and the target it depends on).
+Boil automatically uses *Recipe* if no other file is specified and runs target all (and the target it depends on).

-    ezmake [-f MAKEFILE] [TARGET]
+    boil [-f RECIPE] [TARGET]

 License
 -------